Héloïse Durant Rose: Writing and literary activities

-Her play about the life of Dante was translated into Italian and produced in Verona in 1908.
-In 1917 Héloïse Durant Rose founded the Dante League of America, in New York City.
-The District of Columbia League of American Penwomen honored Durant Rose in 1921 for her work promoting Dante.
+Her play about the life of Dante Alighieri was translated into Italian and produced in Verona in 1908.
+In 1917 Durant Rose founded the Dante League of America, in New York City.
+The Washington, D.C.–based League of American Pen Women honored her in 1921 for her work promoting Dante.

 Philanthropy

-Durant was involved in work to give women students more access to classes and examinations at Columbia University in the 1880s.
+Durant Rose was involved in work to give women students more access to classes and examinations at Columbia University in the 1880s.
 She was founder and chair of the International Association for Housing Students and Travelers from 1912 to 1914.

-Héloïse Durant trained as a nurse while she was living in London, and worked caring for poor patients in the city.
+She trained as a nurse while living in London, and worked caring for poor patients in the city.
 In 1898 she headed a theatrical fundraiser for the First New York Ambulance Red Cross Equipment Society, which included her own play By the King's Command along with other tableaux and performances.